 • Reviewed and developed effective compliant product inserts (FDA, branding) and product packaging

-• Handled import/export of numerous perishable and/or border-regulated material
+• Handled import/export of numerous perishable and/or border-regulated materials

 St. Mary’s University School of Law, JD